HEPTACOM/heptaconnect-docs/docs/guides/contributor/build-flow-components.md

 The service that will actually work with the new flow components is an actor, the `FindActor`.
 Its implementation precisely knows how to process a stack properly.
 The `performFind` method of this service looks similar to a contract class `find` as it does not create the stack and context it will work with later.
-An actor often validates incoming data (e.g. does not forward to the stack at all when empty), triggers different actions like follow-up flows and checks for race-conditions.
+An actor often validates incoming data (e.g. does not forward to the stack at all when empty), triggers different actions like follow-up flows.

 ### Service